CaptainCrowbar/crow/docs/colour-space.md

 yielding a value in the range `[0,scale)`.
 Unit channels (all channels for unit-cube spaces, and all but the first channel for unit-polar spaces) are clamped to the range `[0,scale]`.
 For unbounded spaces, and for all but the first channel in non-unit polar spaces, this does nothing.
-Behaviour is undefined if `scale<=0`.